SathyaNarayanan-tut/My-DevOps-Project/README.md

 ## Overview

-This repository contains the Mirasys DevOps Assignment solution a complete, production-grade .NET 9 Web API deployed using Docker, Kubernetes, Helm, and Argo CD, with full CI/CD, observability, and security automation.
+This repository contains the DevOps solution a complete, production-grade .NET 9 Web API deployed using Docker, Kubernetes, Helm, and Argo CD, with full CI/CD, observability, and security automation.
 The project demonstrates how to design, containerize, deploy, and operate a modern microservice-based application with GitOps, Prometheus metrics, persistent storage, and secure supply chain signing.

 ## Key Features